-The focus group was developed in collaboration with the EA and in line with the objectives of the IMPREX project.
-The aims were the following.
+- 20 The focus group was developed in collaboration with the Environment Agency and in line with the objectives of the IMPREX project.
+The aims were to: - Introduce and discuss current SHF projects, products and initiatives for the UK and Europe. - Engage with participants' experiences and knowledge of using SHF. - Learn how SHF are being applied in the West Thames and recognise how different users in the water sector approach and apply SHF information for decision-making. - Identify limitations and barriers to use. - Identify future opportunities for SHF application and research.

-- Introduce and discuss current SHF projects, products, and initiatives for the UK and Europe. - Engage with participants' experiences and knowledge of using SHF. - Learn how SHF are being applied in the West Thames and recognize how different users in the water sector approach and apply SHF information for decision-making. - Identify limitations and barriers to use. - Identify future opportunities for SHF application and research.
+These aims were delivered through a series of 4 interactive sessions designed to actively engage participants to share their knowledge and experiences of SHF, and short presentations that introduced the main topics surrounding SHF and informed

-These aims were delivered through a series of four interactive sessions designed to actively engage participants to share their knowledge and experiences of SHF, and short presentations that introduced the main topics surrounding SHF and informed participants about current SHF projects and developments in the scientific research.
-While this paper focuses on the decision-making activity (interactive session 2), discussions from the other sessions are also presented where relevant.
-An outline of the focus group programme is provided in Supplement 1 and a full report of the activities is available; see Neumann et al. (2017).
+30 participants about current SHF projects and developments in the scientific research.
+While this paper focuses on the decisionmaking activity (interactive session 2), discussions from the other sessions are also presented where relevant.
+An outline of the focus group programme is provided in Supplement 1 and a full report of the activities is available; see Neumann et al., (2017).

-2.2 The West Thames in southern England
+2.21 The West Thames in southern England

-2.2.1 Physical geography
+2.21.1 Physical geography

-The West Thames refers to the non-tidal portion of the Thames River Basin, from its source in the Cotswolds in the west of England to 230 km downstream at Teddington Lock in western London (Fig. 1).
-It covers an area of 9857 km2 (the Thames basin is 16 980 km2) and comprises 10 river catchments that are the tributaries that feed directly into the River Thames (Fig. 1).
-The western catchments are predominantly rural; land use is a mix of agriculture and woodland with rolling hills and wide, flat floodplains (elevation up to 350 m a.s.l.).
-Towards the centre and east, the region becomes increasingly urbanized, encompassing the towns of Reading and Slough and outskirts of Greater London (elevation 4 m a.s.l. at Teddington Lock).
-Lithology varies markedly across the West Thames.
-Catchments overlaying the Cotswolds (upstream) and the Chilterns (middle sections) are dominated by chalk and limestone aquifers with high baseflow, while a band of less-permeable clays and mudstones separates these two areas.
-Sandstones, mudstones, and clays are also prevalent towards London (downstream) - these catchments have higher levels of surface runoff and can exhibit a flashier response to storm events (Bloomfield et al., 2011; EA, 2009).
+- 5 The West Thames refers to the non-tidal portion of the Thames river basin[†], from its source in the Cotswolds in the west of England to 230 km downstream at Teddington Lock in west London (Fig. 1).
+It covers an area of 9,857 sq. km (the Thames basin is 16,980 sq. km) and comprises 10 river catchments[†] that are the tributaries[†] that feed directly into the River Thames (Fig. 1).
+The western catchments are predominantly rural; land-use is a mix of agriculture and woodland with rolling hills and wide, flat floodplains (elevation up to 350 m asl).
+Towards the centre and east, the region becomes increasingly urbanised, - 10 encompassing the towns of Reading, Slough and outskirts of Greater London (elevation 4 m asl at Teddington Lock).
+Lithology[†] varies markedly across the West Thames.
+Catchments overlaying the Cotswolds (upstream) and the Chilterns (middle sections) are dominated by chalk and limestone aquifers[†] with high baseflow[†], while a band of less-permeable clays and mudstones separates these two areas.
+Sandstones, mudstones and clays are also prevalent towards London (downstream) these catchments have higher levels of surface runoff[†] and can exhibit a more flashy[†] response to storm events tend to be - 15 characterised by a more flashy[‡]-response to storm events and higher levels of surface runoff[‡]-(Bloomfield et al., 2009; EA, 2009).